ian-bruntlett/TECH-Manuals/tm-free-software.md

   * For anti-virus support: Use Windows Defender - it comes free with modern versions of Windows.
   * For anti-malware support.
 Use <https://www.malwarebytes.com/>.
 The free version has to be run manually to work.
 The paid for version is continually running, checking your computer is OK.
+  * If your Windows computer is heavily infected with viruses, search on [https://www.microsoft.com/](https://www.microsoft.com) and search for "Windows Defender Offline" where you can download an iso, record it to CD-R using special software, and then use that to boot your computer and remove rootkits and other sneaky nasties.
+You can possibly use [CAINE](https://www.caine-live.net/) to copy data off the hard drive.

 ### Backups